Houston Nursing Home Abuse Lawyer

 With over 45 years of combined experience, our law firm is here to help you protect your loved one and seek fair compensation.
 Call us today at (713) 500-5000 for a free consultation with a Houston nursing home abuse lawyer who can help.
 Contact our Houston personal injury law office today.

 How Attorney Brian White Personal Injury Lawyers Can Help After Suffering Nursing Home Abuse in Houston

 After a loved one suffers neglect, abuse, or even wrongful death at the hands of a negligent nursing home, you may be left with anger, guilt, and confusion.
 How was your loved one allowed to be mistreated?
 How can they be held accountable?

-An experienced Houston personal injury lawyer at Attorney Brian White & Associates, P.C. can help your family seek justice and hold the negligent nursing home accountable for the harm they have caused.
+An experienced Houston personal injury lawyer at Attorney Brian White Personal Injury Lawyers can help your family seek justice and hold the negligent nursing home accountable for the harm they have caused.
 We have more than 45 years of combined experience representing the most vulnerable residents of Houston, Texas.
 We will fight for you.

 Founding attorney Brian White is Board Certified in Personal Injury Trial Law, a prestigious designation shared by just 3% of Texas attorneys.
 He has earned nationwide recognition including a 10 rating on AVVO and membership in the Multi-Million Dollar Advocates Forum.

 Choose Attorney Brian White Personal Injury Lawyers to represent your family members and we will:

 - Conduct an independent investigation into your loved one’s case

 - Identify the cause of your loved one’s injuries and liable parties